Over the years, I have taught my students a few tricks to help them remember these new fancy terms and to help them identify these sentence types.

 1. Interrogative Sentences

 These types of sentences end in a question mark.
 I help students associate the term by showing them a picture of a detective interrogating a suspect.
-We then discuss how a detective asks questions about where the person was, who they were with, etc. Once students associate interrogative sentences with the action of interrogating, they pretty much master the term.
+We then discuss how a detective asks questions about where the person was, who they were with, etc. Once students associate interrogative sentences with the action of someone being interrogating, they pretty much master the term.

 2. Exclamatory Sentences